 Care reviews had been undertaken in keeping with the agency's policies and procedures.
-There was also evidence of regular contact with service users and their representatives, in line with the commissioning trust's requirements.

 All staff had been provided with training in relation to medicines management.
 The manager advised that no service users required their medicine to be administered with a syringe.
-The manager was aware that should this be required, a competency assessment would be undertaken before staff undertook this task.
+The manager was aware that should this be required; a competency assessment would be undertaken before staff undertook this task.
+It was positive to note that staff had completed a medication competency assessment.

-The Mental Capacity Act (MCA) provides a legal framework for making decisions on behalf of service users who may lack the mental capacity to do so for themselves.
+The Mental Capacity Act (Northern Ireland) 2016 (MCA) provides a legal framework for making decisions on behalf of service users who may lack the mental capacity to do so for themselves.
 The MCA requires that, as far as possible, service users make their own decisions and are helped to do so when needed.
 When service users lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
 Staff who spoke with the inspector demonstrated their understanding that service users who lack capacity to make decisions about aspects of their care and treatment have rights as outlined in the MCA.

-Staff had completed appropriate Deprivation of Liberty Safeguards (DoLS) training appropriate to their job roles.
+Staff had completed DoLS training appropriate to their job roles.
 The manager reported that none of the service users were subject to DoLS.
-Advice was given in relation to developing a resource folder containing DoLS information which would be available for staff to reference.

-There was a system in place for notifying RQIA if the agency was managing individual service users' monies in accordance with the guidance.
+The manager advised that there was a system in place for notifying RQIA if the agency was managing individual service users' monies in accordance with the guidance.